thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         Our largest and most luxurious vessel, guaranteed to impress!
 This vessel is ideal for more relaxed celebrations, families with older kids and corporate events.

+        **Island Time (43 capacity)**

+        Our brand-NEW Seawind 1160 Resort!
+Island Time joins the fleet in October 2023 and brings a new charter experience to the Gold Coast.

+        Purpose built for day charters and events this vessel offers unrivalled

+        connectivity from interior to exterior spaces.

         **Still can't decide on the perfect vessel?
 [Click here](https://sailinginparadise.com.au/our-boats/) to take a tour of our boats!**